Romy Gonzalez Player Props: White Sox vs. Yankees

 Romy Gonzalez At The Plate

-- Gonzalez is hitting .213 with three doubles, two triples, three home runs and a walk.
+- Gonzalez is batting .213 with three doubles, two triples, three home runs and a walk.

-- In 14 of 30 games this season (46.7%), Gonzalez has reached base via hit, and that includes multiple hits twice.
+- In 14 of 30 games this year (46.7%), Gonzalez has reached base safely via hit, and that includes multiple hits twice.

 - He has homered in 10.0% of his games in 2023, and 3.6% of his trips to the dish.

-- In 26.7% of his games this season, Gonzalez has had at least one RBI.
-He's picked up more than one in 13.3%.
+- In 26.7% of his games this year, Gonzalez has picked up at least one RBI.
+In four of those games (13.3%) he recorded more than one RBI.

-- He has scored at least one run eight times this year (26.7%), including one multi-run game.
+- He has scored at least once eight times this year (26.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.